rsairu/hello-world/aquarium/tetratank.md

 ## Diet

+**FEEDING TIP**: (Father Fish) *A hungry fish is a healthy fish*.
+Common metric is eye is about size of stomach; little amount of food, what they can eat in 2-3 minutes (1 minute if few fish).
+If they don't have a clear appetite during feedings, they are overfed; reduce volume or frequency.

 *Breakfast only when young.
 Stopped after fish were about 2 months after got from pet store*
 7-10 AM PST; Flakes

 **Dinner**
-6-9 PM PST, 5-6 days/week; Flakes + bloodworm (freeze dried)
+6-9 PM PST, 5-6 days/week
+* Flakes + bloodworm (freeze dried)
-Crushed alga wafer for herbivores
+* Crushed alga wafer for herbivores (infrequent, as supplement for/variety from tank algae)

 **Snacks**
-Infrequently
+Infrequent
-Crushed shrimp food (omnivore pellet) for mineralization
+* Crushed shrimp food (omnivore pellet) (mineralization)
-Blanched zucchini
+* Blanched zucchini

 ## Plants